iGEM-Thessaloniki-2019/Electrochemical-Assay/README.md

 The python files found here are tested on Windows 10 and python 3.7.

-Also for the arduino codes, Arduino IDE 1.8 was used.
+For the arduino codes, Arduino IDE 1.8 was used.